Getting ready to connect

 - Once Bridge is installed and running, click Next.

-bridge.json contains a credential and should be treated like a secret when incorporating into configuration management systems.
+bridge.json contains a credential and should be kept secret when incorporating it into configuration management systems.

 C:\Program Files\Mode Analytics\Bridge Connector\Bridge.json